 This defines a sound cone in spacetime given by the condition $\n^2=1$, i.e.,

 That is

-Solving this quadratic equation for $\d \x$ as a function of $\d t$ provides a double cone associate with each point in space and time.
-This is associated with a conformal class of Lorentzian metrics~\cite{Unruh:1981cg,Visser:1993ub,Visser:1998qn,Visser:1997ux, Novello:2002qg}
+Solving this quadratic equation for $\d \x$ as a function of $\d t$ provides a double cone associated with each point in space and time.
+This is associated with a conformal class of Lorentzian metrics \citep{Unruh:1981cg, Visser:1993ub, Visser:1998qn, Visser:1997ux, Novello:2002qg}

 where $\Omega$ is an unspecified but non-vanishing function.